marckrenn/places-env/README.md

   - Recommended methods include shared password managers like [Bitwarden](https://bitwarden.com/), secure one-time sharing services, or dedicated tools such as [Amazon KMS](https://aws.amazon.com/kms/).
   - Collaborators without the necessary decryption keys can still add and edit new secrets but are restricted from reading existing ones.

+## Example / Demo

+A "live" example / demo project can be found [here](https://github.com/marckrenn/places-env-example).

+## CI/CD

+_places-env_ has a companion GitHub Action you can find on the GitHub Marketplace [here](https://github.com/marketplace/actions/places-env).
+It installs _places-env_, injects crypto keys and generates environment files so that they can be used downstream in your CI/CD workflow.

 ## Documentation

 ### `places.yaml`